survivejs/webpack-book/manuscript/handling_styles/01_loading.md

 # Loading Styles

 Webpack doesn't handle styling out of the box.
-Instead, you will have to configure loaders and plugins to get the setup you need.
+Instead, you must configure loaders and plugins to get the setup you need.

 In this chapter we'll set up CSS with our project and see how it works out with automatic browser refreshing.
 The neat thing is that in this case webpack doesn't have to force a full refresh.
 Instead, it can do something smarter as we'll see soon.